wiwnopgm/boltz-hackathon-template/docs/prediction.md

 The `affinity_probability_binary` field should be used to detect binders from decoys, for example in a hit-discovery stage.
 It's value ranges from 0 to 1 and represents the predicted probability that the ligand is a binder.

-The `affinity_pred_value` aims to measure the specific affinity of different binders and how this changes with small modifications of the molecule.
+The `affinity_pred_value` aims to measure the specific affinity of different binders and how this changes with small modifications of the molecule (*note that this implies that it should only be used when comparing different active molecules, not inactives*).
 This should be used in ligand optimization stages such as hit-to-lead and lead-optimization.
 It reports a binding affinity value as `log(IC50)`, derived from an `IC50` measured in `μM`.
 Lower values indicate stronger predicted binding, for instance:
 - IC50 of $10^{-9}$ M $\longrightarrow$ our model outputs $-3$ (strong binder)
 - IC50 of $10^{-6}$ M $\longrightarrow$ our model outputs $0$ (moderate binder)
 - IC50 of $10^{-4}$ M $\longrightarrow$ our model outputs $2$ (weak binder / decoy)